 The Director, Student Life and Athletic Programs serves as the advisor for Student Government Association.
 Co-advisors are allowed.

 The Student Government Association office is located in the Rollins Student Center of the Newtown campus, Room 111-2.
 Contact the Student Government Association at 215-968-8375.

 Student Programming Groups

+Would you like to learn about event planning?
 Bucks has three student programming groups, one at each campus, that are dedicated to planning and providing educational, cultural, social, and recreational activities for the students of Bucks County Community College.
 These groups are entirely run by Bucks students.
 Whether it be coffee house music performer, free food day, or welcome week festivities, the student programming groups strive to maintain a variety of programs for the student body.
-Contact Student Life Programs at 215-968-8257 for more information on joining.
+Contact Student Life and Athletic Programs at 215-968-8257 for more information on joining.

 Civic Engagement/ Volunteering/ Community Service

 Looking to do some volunteering or community service?
 When you volunteer in the community, you gain new friends, life experience and resume building skills.
-Student Life Programs has a database of Student Life community agencies, contact information, programs, and events that will fit any student's needs.
+Student Life and Athletic Programs coordinates a college-wide volunteer program with the United Way each fall and has a database of Student Life community agencies, contact information, programs, and events that will fit any student's needs.
 Contact the Student Life Programs Office at 215-968-8257 or 215-968-8261.